Applying for a grant

 Anyone claiming to have an interest in the estate can file a caveat (objection).
 If they have evidence, the court won’t make the grant of probate until the claim is resolved.

-After a person files caveat, examination of the estate stops until the caveat process is completed.
+After a person files a caveat, examination of the estate stops until the caveat process is completed.
 The registrar sends a notice to the person lodging the caveat and the applicant.

 If a Form 118 - Notice in support of caveat is not filed before the deadline, the registry can re-examine the application.
 Alternatively, you can file a Form 119 - Notice of withdrawal of caveat .